 The styles and quality of these exhaust fans differ depending on your price range, generally, they start at about $400.00 and can go up to $3000 obviously some are better than others but they all will of the trick.

 These fans or extractors work well and you will be guaranteed that your smoke problems will end for good, but I do recommend trying everything else before buying one.

 I also recommend you hire a professional electrician and chimney sweep to do the job of installing the fan if you are handy you could do this one as a DIY project.

-7. Chimney height, So masons build masonry fireplaces and most masons understand how to build one that works properly, but not all of them have the knowledge about how a chimney functions so some of will build them without taking into consideration a few things, that’s not a dig at masons, remember some masons don’t have the knowledge most of them do a great job.
+7. Chimney height, masons build masonry fireplaces and most masons understand how to build one that works properly, but not all of them have the knowledge about how a chimney functions so some will build them without taking into consideration a few things, this is not a dig at masons, remember some masons don’t have the knowledge most of them do a great job.